bootlin/snagboot/docs/snagflash.md

  * `-d --dest path`
    Sets the destination file name for transfers to mounted devices.
  * `-b –blockdev device`
-   A file to be written to a raw block device.
+   Sets the block device for transfers to raw block devices.

 and optionally:

  * `--size`
    You can specify this to copy only a portion of the source file.
-Only works for raw transfers.
-Can be specified in decimal or hexadecimal.
+This only works for raw transfers, and can be specified in decimal or hexadecimal.

-Make sure that snagflash has the necessary access rights to the target devices/mount dirs.
-If you are passing a raw partition, make sure that it is not mounted.
-If you want to automate this process, you might have to write udev rules to make sure that device paths and mount points stay consistent across runs.
+Make sure that snagflash has the necessary access rights to the target devices/mount directories.
+If you are passing a raw block device, make sure that it is not mounted.

-**Note:** sizes can be specified in decimal or hexadecimal

 Example:

 ```bash
 # in U-Boot: ums 0 mmc 0
 snagflash -P ums -s binaries/u-boot.stm32 -b /dev/sdb1